Yom tov sheni shel galuyot: Observance

 The second day is observed for all Biblically ordained festivals, with exceptions (see below).
 Thus, Shavuot is one day in the Land of Israel and two days in the Diaspora.
 Pesach is a seven-day festival in the Land of Israel, the first and last days of which are holy days, with five days of Chol HaMoed in between.
 In the Diaspora, it is an eight-day festival, with a pair of holy days at the start and finish, and four days Chol HaMoed.

 Sukkot is a seven-day festival in the Land of Israel, the first day of which is a holy day, followed by six days of Chol Hamoed.
 These are, in turn, followed immediately on the eighth day by the separate-but-related holy day of Shemini Atzeret.
 In the Diaspora, the first two days are holy days, and are followed by five days of Chol Hamoed.
 These are in turn followed by two holy days of Shemini Atzeret.
 However, in the Diaspora, the name "Shemini Atzeret" is usually used only to refer to the first of the two days; the second day is called Simchat Torah.
+Furthermore, on the (first day of) Shemini Atzeret outside of Israel, the one continues to sit in the Sukkah without a blessing, as it might really be the seventh day.

 There are two exceptions to the rule.
-The fast day of Yom Kippur, which is one day even in the Diaspora, due to the difficulty of a two-day fast.
+The fast day of Yom Kippur is one day even in the Diaspora, due to the difficulty of a two-day fast.
 Also, Rosh Hashanah is two days even in the Land of Israel, because it falls on the first day of the month; thus, even people living in the Land of Israel would not find out the correct day until after the holiday.
 Conservative Judaism uniformly observes two days of Rosh Hashanah as well, as do some Reform congregations.